jopemachine/alfred-chromium-workflow/README.md

 ### chdc

-Retrieve download histories but only shows existing files.
+Retrieve download histories but only show existing files.

 ### chs

-Retrieve your search query based on visit histories.
+Retrieve your search histories.

-Append `#` to search word to search only the logs in that `url`.
+Append word starting with `#` to retrieve only the logs in that domain.

 Example: